csulbacm/ACM-Redux/static/data/minutes/2012-06-01/minutes.md

 		3. Summer Shenanigans
 			1. Code Jams
 				1. David: Code jams are hilarious.
 I want this to be a bunch of people in the lab coding.
 I don't want people playing video games in there.
 I don't want the freshman who don't know anything to be intimidated.
 				1. Sal: We have an issue with recruitment.
-People that enter don't often stay.
+People that enter, don't often stay.
 Our goal with this is to make the freshman not suck.
 Anyone who goes into the code jam has to be working on something; no messing around.
 If they don't know what to do, give them something to do.
-					1. Nathan: If all else fails advise them.
+					1. Nathan: If all else fails, advise them.
 			1. Archiving
 				1. David: We have lots of documents that I don't want to lose.
 I want many things to be documented on the wiki for transitions of future boards.
 		4. Keys